-U-M undergraduate juniors and seniors from schools and colleges across campus explore their interests in sustainability leadership, interact with colleagues and external partners, and develop transferrable professional skills.
-Students learn to effectively solve complex sustainability challenges, based on the experience of top researchers, stakeholder engagement experts, practitioners, and methods that have been developed and refined over time.
+Interdisciplinary: U-M undergraduate juniors and seniors from schools and colleges across campus explore their interests in sustainability leadership, interact with colleagues and external community partners, and develop transferable professional skills.
+Students learn to effectively solve complex sustainability challenges.

-Through this program, students have an opportunity to apply knowledge from the depth and breadth of academic courses and sustainability majors and minors offered at U-M, and build skills applicable in any workplace.
+Apply Knowledge: Through this program, students have an opportunity to apply knowledge from the depth and breadth of academic courses and sustainability-related majors and minors offered at U-M, and build skills applicable in any workplace.

-By nature, sustainability issues are complex, crossing geographic and topical issues, and include many disciplines and sectors (e.g., business, education, government, and industry).
+By nature, sustainability issues are complex, interrelated, and include many disciplines and sectors (e.g. nonprofit, education, government, and business).

-The Program provides a unique opportunity for students to hone skills in leadership, project management, and group collaboration with other like-minded undergraduate students across interdisciplinary backgrounds.
+The Sustainability Scholars provides a unique opportunity for students to hone skills in leadership, project management, and collaboration with other like-minded undergraduate students across interdisciplinary backgrounds.
 Students learn how to engage with stakeholders and apply sustainability solutions through team-based projects.
 Also, students have the freedom to expand and explore their interests in sustainability research and learn about practical solutions to real-world challenges.

-The opportunities are designed to prepare students to be successful sustainability leaders in all fields, including but not limited to architecture and urban planning, art and design, business, education, engineering, environment and sustainability, information, music and performance management, nursing, pharmacy, public policy, and the social sciences.
+The opportunities are designed to prepare students to be successful sustainability leaders in all fields, including but not limited to humanities, architecture and urban planning, art and design, business, education, engineering, information, music and performance management, nursing, pharmacy, public policy, environment and sustainability, and the social sciences.

-Students may choose from a wide array of courses hosted in Michigan, the nation and around the globe.
-Courses must be sustainability-focused, interdisciplinary, and be three credits.
-An excellent place to begin exploring is the U-M Center for Global and Intercultural Study (CGIS), see the Environmental Portfolio of Pre-Approved Courses.
+Students may choose from a wide array of courses hosted in Michigan, the nation, and around the globe.
+Courses must be sustainability-focused, field-based, and a minimum of three credits.
+An excellent place to begin exploring is the U-M Center for Global and Intercultural Study.

 Students also may work with U-M faculty on an Independent Study project or may register for courses through another institution.
 These alternative options must be approved by a faculty member or an academic advisor in order to meet the field-based requirement and ensure schools and colleges approve credit for the course.
 Please allow a minimum of six months to develop and seek approval for an independent study plan, which must be signed by a faculty member and approved by an academic advisor.